eth-protocol-fellows/protocol-studies/docs/wiki/EL/eof.md

 - **Improved Execution Efficiency:** Facilitates optimization of EVM execution through better-defined code sections and the removal of runtime JUMPDEST scans.

 - **Enhanced Security:** Reduces attack vectors by enforcing stricter code structure rules and eliminating legacy quirks (like SELFDESTRUCT or DELEGATECALL issues) through validation.

-- **Stack Reliability:** Through EIP-5450, a validation pass guarantees no stack underflow or overflow occurs.
-Once validated, most runtime stack checks can be omitted for efficiency.

-- **Future-Proofing:** Provides a foundation for future EVM improvements through versioned containers.
-This allows the introduction of new opcodes without breaking backward compatibility for legacy contracts.

 - **Code/Data Separation:** By keeping data (e.g., compiler metadata) in a separate section, tools like verifiers and L2s can easily distinguish executable code from arbitrary data, improving both security and gas efficiency.